- WHAT IS MELOXICAM USED FOR IN DOGS?

-Metacam is something known as an NSAID, which is a kind of medication often used for treating pain.
+Metacam is something known as an NSAID.
 In humans, NSAIDs like ibuprofen and aspirin are used pretty regularly, but for pets, they often need to be prescribed by a vet.

 These medications seek to relieve pain without adding steroids to the body.
 Because of this, it can be used for types of pain in pets, such as arthritis.
 That said, it's worth considering just how safe this medication will be for your pet's unique situation.

-What is nice for pet owners to know is that NSAIDs for dogs are thought to be one of the safest options out there for pain relief.
-Aside from NSAIDs, there are also opioid and steroid options out there.
-However, both are known for having a number of nasty side effects, and on top of that, they can be highly addictive.
+What is nice for dog owners to know is that NSAIDs for dogs are thought to be one of the safest options out there for pain relief.
+Aside from NSAIDs, there are also opioid , corticosteroid or nephrotoxic medication options out there.
+However, most of these are known for having a number of nasty side effects, and on top of that, they can be highly addictive.

 NSAIDs do not come with such a high risk of addiction, which makes them quite a bit safer.
-The side effects with NSAIDs like Metacam, Meloxicam, and Loxicom for dogs may also be less intense, but there are still side effects to be aware of for the sake of your pet.
+The side effects with NSAIDs like Metacam, Meloxicam, and Loxicom for dogs is usually mild but may also be less intense, but there are still side effects to be aware of for the sake of your pet.

 While NSAIDs like Metacam are typically very safe, they can still have some troubling side effects.
-These are worth having an understanding of so that you know what your dog may experience while taking the medication.
+These are worth having an understanding of so that you know what their use in dogs may experience while taking the medication.

 Some of the Metacam side effects can include: